Robinlovelace/Creating-maps-in-R/intro-spatial.md

 differs from that of our shapefile.
-Although OSGB 1936 (or EPSG 27700) is the 'correct' CRS for the UK, we will convert the stations dataset into lat-long coordinates, as this is a more common CRS and enables easy basemap creation:
+Although OSGB 1936 (or EPSG 27700) is the 'correct' CRS for the UK, we will convert the stations dataset into lat-long coordinates, as this is a more common CRS and enables easy base map creation:

 ```r